South Manitou Island Hiking

 Most of the houses in the village are listed on the register of historic places.
 Married members of the Life-Saving Service and later the Coast Guard lived in them.
-Some were used as a general store of Post Office and homes of other islanders.
+Some were used as a general store or post office and homes of other islanders.
 Today, they are used for temporary housing for staff and volunteers.

-Be sure to stop by the Visitor Center which is housed in what used to be the island's General Store.
-There you will find a collection of historic photos and artifacts that will help you get a feeling of what life was like on the island in the past.
+Be sure to stop by the visitor center which is housed in what used to be the island's general store.
+You will find a collection of historic photos and artifacts that will help you get a feeling of what life was like on the island in the past.
 As you look at the displays, try to imagine yourself living on the island with the people you see in the photos.

-2. The Lighthouse - Take the 0.5 mile hike from the village to the lighthouse.
-Take the boardwalk just beyond the Visitor Center across the sand to a great view of the lighthouse and Lake Michigan.
+2. The Lighthouse - Half a mile hike from the village to the lighthouse.
+Take the boardwalk just beyond the visitor center across the sand to a great view of the lighthouse and Lake Michigan.
 The lighthouse was commissioned in 1872 and was the third and final Manitou Passage lighthouse.
 It's sleek design provides some great photographs and backdrops for snapshots of friends and family.
 Climb the 117 step spiral staircase to a magnificent view of the Manitou Passage, Sleeping Bear Point on the mainland and the surrounding area on the island.
-Click here for more information about the lighthouse and the keepers who operated it.
+Learn more about the lighthouse and the keepers who operated it.

 3. Florence Lake was named after Florence Haas (1863-1943).
 She served as the postmaster for the island beginning in 1912.
 She was also a mid-wife who delivered many of the island children and spent her later years as a crewmember on the Pere Marquette railroad carferries sailing between Michigan and Wisconsin.

-4. The Schoolhouse - walk another 10 minutes north on Ohio Road and you'll be at the on-room schoolhouse built in 1899 which accommodated students from grades 1-8.
-Those who wished to go on to high school had to go to the mainland.
-The teachers also served as Principal, nurse, and custodian.
+4. The Schoolhouse - walk another 10 minutes north on Ohio Road and you'll be at the one-room schoolhouse built in 1899.
+The school accommodated students from grades 1-8; those who wished to go on to high school had to go to the mainland.
+The teachers also served as principal, nurse, and custodian.
 The day typically began by cleaning the school and starting the fire to heat the building before the students arrived.

 The school also served as a meeting place and social activities for the island.
-Spelling bees, recitals, skits and plays were held here.
-The shcool is being restored to its original condition by the Manitou Island Memorial Society in cooperation with the National Park Service.
+Spelling bees, recitals, skits, and plays were held here.

 5. The Cemetery - Hike north of the schoolhouse on Ohio Road about a mile to the Cemetery.
 The cemetery is about 2 miles from the village.
 The island's main cemetery is preserved as the final resting place of several descendants of the island's earliest settlers.
 The list includes Burdick, Beck, Haas, Hutzler, and Peth.
 There are several other places on the island where islanders were buried.
 Many of them on their homesteads.
 Workers and transients were likely to be buried in unmarked and now forgotten graves.